 In between talks about 4000s by 40, I’ve started work on my next book.
 The writing process feels different this time, but some things are surprisingly the same.

 It’s funny how certain habits stick around.
-When I started recording notes for 4000s by 40, it was purely functional—I needed to capture details in real-time before they slipped away.
+When I started recording notes for 4000s by 40, it was purely functional—I needed to capture details in real-time before I forgot them.
 Trail conditions, weather, emotions, little moments that I wouldn’t remember clearly later.
 I didn’t think of it as part of my writing process, just a necessary way to document the experience.
 But looking back, those notes weren’t just for reference.
-They helped me process what I was doing, turn thoughts over in my mind, and refine them before I ever put them on the page.
+They helped me process what I was doing, turn thoughts over in my mind, and refine them before I ever put them down on paper.

-Now, even though I’m writing something completely different, I find myself doing the same thing.
+Now, even though I’m writing something completely different, I find myself doing it again.
 A thought comes to me while hiking, and instead of letting it drift away, I pull out my phone and speak it into existence.
-Maybe it’s the rhythm of walking, the solitude, or the simple act of being away from a screen that allows ideas to take shape more naturally.
+Words come easier when I’m on a hike.
+Maybe it’s the solitude, or perhaps, simply being away from a screen that allows ideas to take shape.
 Whatever the reason, I’ve realized that hiking isn’t just something I do—it’s part of how I write.

 4000s by 40 nestled in among the hiking books at The Mountain Wanderer Bookstore in Lincoln, NH